stream-labs/obs-studio-node/README.md

 ## Usage
 > **Important:** If used with Electron, everything shows here has to be done in the **main** process, not in the renderer process.
 If you get `Uncaught Error: Failed to host and connect.`, this could be the problem.

+> Currently, only Electron v6 is supported!
+The IPC connunication in electron v6 differs from newer electron versions, so you need to use [this one](https://github.com/electron/electron/blob/v6.1.12/docs/api/ipc-main.md).

 ### Import `obs-studio-node`
 TypeScript:
 ```TypeScript or ES2015